Hurricanes, tornadoes and earthquakes in the USA: how to stay alive

 Over the past 10 years, Texas has experienced 50 tornadoes, snow storms and hurricanes.
 Insurers paid out over $ 25 billion.
 Local residents have to put up with heavy downpours, tornadoes and hurricanes.
 The windiest cities are Galveston and Houston.
 Last year, 9 tornadoes swept through Texas at once, and more than a dozen people became victims.

-The entire central part of the USA - Texas, Kansas, Oklahoma, Colorado, Nebraska, Iowa, South Dakota, Minnesota and Illinois - is even called "Tornado Alley".
+The entire central part of the USA - Texas, Kansas, Oklahoma, Colorado, Nebraska, Iowa, South Dakota, Minnesota and Illinois - is even called "Tornado Alley."
 For decades, about 90% of tornadoes have been formed here.
 The alley collected the saddest statistics in 1965, when more than 30 tornadoes with a crater height of about 10 km were recorded here.
 In the states of this "Alley" that year, more than 300 people died and went missing, and more than 2000 people were injured.

 These states have special requirements for the construction of buildings.
 Stepan Perfilyev knows what it is like to live in anticipation of a tornado.
-In 1996, he changed Moscow to the state of Texas, and the wind that blows at a speed of 200 km / h became the norm for him.
+In 1996, he changed Moscow to the state of Texas, and the wind blowing at a speed of 200 km / h became the norm for him.

 “Tornadoes have become a part of our life and have already become commonplace.
 You hear a siren, grab the children and run to the shelter, ”says Stepan.